cabouman/xcal/docs/source/specmodel.rst

 - Python 3.x
 - Numpy
-- Spekpy (for source spectra generation)
+- torch
-- Basic understanding of X-ray physics
+- Spekpy (Reflection source spectra generation, can be replaced by your own source spectra generator)

 Source Configuration
 --------------------